dperson/openvpn-client/README.md

-**NOTE 4**: If you have a VPN service that allows making local services available, you'll need to reuse the VPN container's network stack with the `--net=container:vpn` (replacing 'vpn' with what you named your instance of this container) when you launch the service in it's container.
+**NOTE 4**: If you have a VPN service that allows making local services available, you'll need to reuse the VPN container's network stack with the `--net=container:vpn` (replacing 'vpn' with what you named your instance of this container) when you launch the service in its container.

 **NOTE 5**: If you need a template for using this container with `docker-compose`, see the example